 - a.
 The impact of earthworks on visual amenity, landscape and natural character, outlook and privacy; - Potential dust nuisance, sedimentation, land instability, contamination and erosion effects on surrounding land uses; - c.
 Effects that result from the stockpiling in terms of visual amenity, landscape context and character, views, outlook, overlooking and privacy; - d.
 The effectiveness of proposed management or mitigation measures to minimise any potential adverse effects beyond the property boundary of the activity; - e.
 Any changes to the patterns of surface drainage or subsoil drains that could result in a higher risk of drainage problems, inundation run-off, flooding, or raise the water table; - f.
-The impact of earthworks on critical infrastructure: - g.
+The impact of earthworks on critical infrastructure; - g.
 The impact on the road network, of heavy vehicle and other vehicular traffic generated as a result of earthworks; - h.
-Any adverse effects on landscape and natural character, amenity, natural features, water quality, cultural and heritage sites, biodiversity and habitat of indigenous flora and fauna, and the quality of the environment;
+Any adverse effects on landscape and natural character, amenity, natural features, water quality, cultural and heritage sites, biodiversity and habitat of indigenous flora and fauna, including mahinga kai species, and the quality

-f.
+- i.
+The impact on stormwater infrastructure and any overland flow paths; and - j.
 The impact on any natural hazards infrastructure and the effectiveness of its operation.